drupal-entity-training/event/index.md

   * Use the _Table_ style for the display

+    Check the _Show the empty text in the table_ checkbox.

+  * Add an empty text field to the _No results behavior_ area

   * Add _Date_ and _Published_ fields

   * Add _Link to edit Event_ and _Link to delete Event_ fields and check the